-The processor memory map configuration is under the control of the Raven bridge controller ASIC and the Falcon memory controller chip set.
-The Raven and Falcon devices adjust system mapping to suit a given application via programmable map decoder registers.
+The processor memory map configuration is under the control of the PHB and SMC portions of the Hawk ASIC.
+The Hawk adjusts system mapping to suit a given application via programmable map decoder registers.
 At system power-up or reset, a default processor memory map takes over.